 However, in the long future, we will probably have to rethink the way we manage natural resources on the planet, and maybe stop the huge monocultures like banana plantations.

-One final thought about the future of the bananas we know, i.e. the Cavendish type bananas, there is a threatening pathogen that is attacking most banana cultivations around the world.
+One final thought about the future of the bananas we know, i.e. the Cavendish-type bananas, there is a threatening pathogen that is attacking most banana cultivations around the world.
 To read more about this topic, you can check here and here!

-I hope you enjoyed reading this article and I would love to know your thoughts about this fascinating fiber!
+I hope that you enjoyed reading this article and I would love to know your thoughts about this fascinating fiber!
 Feel free to leave a comment or share your thoughts and ideas on Facebook or Instagram using the hashtag #raffamusadesigns